Kria™ KR260 Robotics Starter Kit

 export PATH=${PATH}:/opt/xilinx/tsn-examples/bin/

-Note: consider adding the above commands to ~/.bashrc to avoid executing on every new shell created.
+Note: Consider adding the above commands to ~/.bashrc to avoid executing on every new shell created.

-• Install ROS 2 humble
+• Install ROS 2 humble.

-Refer ROS 2 Documentation for the installation steps.
+Refer to ROS 2 Documentation for the installation steps.
 Here is the snippet of what is needed for this application:

 sudo curl -sSL https://raw.githubusercontent.com/ros/rosdistro/master/ros.key -o /usr/share/keyrings/ros-archive-keyring.gpg